LIFE IN PREHISTORIC ENGLAND

 STONE AGE HUNTERS

 The first people lived in England about 450,000 BC.
 At that time England was much warmer than it is today.
-Animals like elephants, lions and rhinoceros lived in England alongside deer, horses, bear and wolves.
+Animals like elephants, lions, and rhinoceros lived in England alongside deer, horses, bear, and wolves.
 The humans made simple stone tools and lived in caves.

 In those days England was covered in tundra but about 8,500 BC the climate grew much warmer.
 Forests spread across England.
-At the same time England was cut off from Europe.
+At the same time, England was cut off from Europe.

 About 7,500 BC a group of humans lived at Star Carr in Yorkshire.
 They were hunter-gatherers.
-They hunted deer, wild cattle, pigs and elk.
-They also ate birds, fish and shellfish.
+They hunted deer, wild cattle, pigs, and elk.
+They also ate birds, fish, and shellfish.
 By this time humans had also domesticated dogs.
 They may also have made boats.

 STONE AGE FARMERS

 Then about 4,500 BC farming was introduced into England.
 Using stone axes the farmers began clearing the forests that covered England.
-They grew crops of wheat and barley and they raised herds of cattle, pigs and sheep.
-However as well as farming they also hunted animals such as deer, horse, and wild boar and smaller animals such as beavers, badgers and hares.
+They grew crops of wheat and barley and they raised herds of cattle, pigs, and sheep.
+However as well as farming they also hunted animals such as deer, horses, and wild boar and smaller animals such as beavers, badgers and hares.
 They also gathered fruit and nuts.

 At the same time the early farmers mined flint for making tools.
 They dug shafts, some of them 15 metres (50 feet) deep.
 They used deer antlers as picks and oxen shoulder blades as shovels.
 They also made pottery vessels but they still wore clothes made from skins.
 They erected simple wooden huts to live in.

 From about 2,500 BC England the Neolithic (new stone age) farmers made circular monuments called henges.
-At first they were simple ditches with stones or wooden poles erected in them.
+At first, they were simple ditches with stones or wooden poles erected in them.
 The most famous henge is, of course, Stonehenge.
 It began as a simple ditch with an internal bank of earth.
 Outside the entrance stood the Heel Stone.
 The famous circles of stones were erected hundreds of years later.
-Stonehenge was altered and added to over a thousand year period from 2250 BC to 1250 BC before it was finished.
+Stonehenge was altered and added to over a thousand-year period from 2250 BC to 1250 BC before it was finished.